hungcq/knowledge-repo/IT/designing-data-intensive-applications/7-transactions.md

 - Atomic write operations:
   - Lock
   - Use 1 thread
-- Explicit locking (SELECT FOR UPDATE = lock all rows returned by the query)
+- Explicit locking (SELECT FOR UPDATE = lock all rows returned by the query from being read)
 - Auto-detect by DB
-- Compare-and-set value
+- Compare-and-set (CAS) value: allow update only if the value has not changed since you last read it
 - Conflict resolution: merge conflict writes, used in multi-leader/leaderless DB replication
 #### Write skew & phantoms
 - Write skew can be resolved by locking all read rows when update
-- -> Can't in case of phantom reads
+- -> Can't apply to phantom reads
 - Solution: materializing conflicts: create artificial locks in DB:
   - Example: booking: 15-min time slots, table containing combinations of room & time slot
   - -> Lock on this table's rows when read
   - Problems:
     - Difficult to figure out
-    - Concurrency control mechanism affect data model
+    - Concurrency control mechanism affects data model
 ### 7.3.
 Serializable isolation
 - Trans executed in parallel result the same as executed serially
+- Types of concurrency control mechanisms:
+  - Pessimistic (eg 2PL): wait until safe to execute trans
+  - Optimistic (eg SSI): continue trans without blocking, check for isolation violation when committing, abort if needed
 #### Actual serial execution
 - Execute in 1 thread, serially
 - Requirements for performance: